-However, the signature of the phase transition from the entanglement entropy at $C_2$ is weak possibly because the phase transition is the infinite order Kosterlitz-Thouless transition.
+However, the signature of the phase transition from the entanglement entropy at $C_2$ is weak possibly because the phase transition is the infinite order Kosterlitz–Thouless transition.
 Thus we calculate the second derivative of the ground state energy in Appendix~\ref{app:phase_txyz} and locate the second phase transition point $C_2\approx (0.793, 1.293)$.

 In addition, entanglement entropy shows that there is no hidden order in Phase I and $\Lambda$ as it is near to $1.0$ which can be fully explained by the broken $\mathbb{Z}_2$ symmetry.
-We also see a signature of other phases when $a$ is small and $b$ is large (or vice versa).
-Though, we will overlook them as they are far from the parameter path we are interested in.
+We also see a signature of other phases when $a$ is small and $b$ is large (or vice versa), although we will overlook them as they are far from the parameter path we are interested in.

 We note that even though the phases in Fig.~\ref{fig:txyz_phase} are identified following the conventional $\mathbb{Z}_2$ symmetry breaking theory, we will further restrict a symmetry class of the Hamiltonian when we discuss phase connectivity throughout the section as it provides a more consistent view.
 For example, we will consider that point $O$ (located on $a=b$ line which has the $U(1)$ symmetry) is not phase connected to $A$ (where the Hamiltonian obviously breaks the $U(1)$ symmetry), whereas $A$ and $B$ are phase connected.
 Our definition of phase connectivity is also compatible with a modern definition of phases in one-dimensional systems~\cite{chen2011classification,schuch2011classifying,chen2011complete}.